sandhawke/crosscloud/pip/go.md

     // consider doing this:
     if modified { q.Restart();  continue }

-	// NOTE that page is a POINTER to an INTERNAL structure.
-What
-	// happens to that structure when you call q.Next() is undefined.
-	//
-	// You MAY modify it and call client.Overlay or client.Replace to
-	// to push the modification back to the server, if you want.
-	// Don't use client.Replace if you set onlyProperties, or you'll
-	// erase all the properties you excluded.
-	//
+	// do something with 'page'
-}

 ```

+The pointer to a PageState returned by Next() is to an ''internal'' structure in the Cursor.
+What happens to that structure when you call q.Next() is undefined.

+You ''may'' modify that PageState and call client.Overlay or client.Replace to push the modification back to the server.
+It is an error to call client.Replace if you set onlyProperties, since that would erase any unexpected properties.

 See http://stackoverflow.com/questions/14000534/what-is-most-idiomatic-way-to-create-an-iterator-in-go